-The archaeological potential model developed as part of this project was created using

-GIS (geographic information systems) base maps and applying buffers relating to known archaeological sites, geographic features and attributes known to be associated with archaeological sites, and heritage designated properties.
-This archaeological potential model is a refinement of the criteria for determining archaeological potential, as set out by the Ministry of Tourism, Culture and Sport.
+The archaeological potential model developed as part of this project was created using GIS (geographic information systems) base maps and applying buffers relating to known archaeological sites, geographic features and attributes known to be associated with archaeological sites, and heritage designated properties.
+This archaeological potential, as set out by the Ministry of Tourism, Culture and Sport.
 Several different layers were mapped and then a composite of those layers was used in order to develop the most comprehensive model possible based on currently available data.